hisurfadvisory/MACROSS/README.md

 <img src="https://raw.githubusercontent.com/hisurfadvisory/MACROSS/main/configpanel.png">
 <br><br>

 When you use MACROSS for the first time, a config wizard walks you through the process of generating a configuration file.
-To disable or ignore any of these configurations, simply enter 'None' in the appropriate field (except the mathing field, it requires an int value!).
-By default, you need to move this configuration file into the \core folder after it's generated, but if you want to store it somewhere more secure, change the $vf19_CONFIG value in the MACROSS.ps1 file (search for "MOD SECTION" comment lines).<br>
+To disable or ignore any of these configurations, simply enter 'None' in the appropriate field.<br>
 &emsp;-Master Repository: if you want to distribute master copies to multiple users in your enterprise, enter its location here.
-MACROSS will check it at each startup.<br><br>
-&emsp;-Debugging blacklist: the debugger is accessible by all users, so you can enter a regular expression (or keep the default one) that prevents anyone from executing commands you want to restrict, unless they enter the admin password.<br><br>
-&emsp;-Log server: one of MACROSS' core utilities is a log writer to help with troubleshooting or auditing.
-It provides the option to forward its logs to a log collector or SEIM, if your organization uses one.<br><br>
-&emsp;-Mathing Obfuscation Key: add an integer of any length here, and it will be stored in a list called "$N_". $N_[0] is the original value, and the rest of the index is the $N_[0] value split into single digits.
-You can use this for any equation or network scripting where you'd prefer not to have the numbers hardcoded in plaintext.<br><br>
-&emsp;-Enrichments Folder: this is the location of files your scripts might regularly acccess (csv, json, etc.).
-The default is MACROSS' own resources folder.<br><br>
-&emsp;-Location for logs: this is the location where MACROSS will write its logs to.
-The default is MACROSS' own resources\logs folder.<br><br>
-&emsp;-Additional configs: Once these required values have been entered, you'll have an opportunity to add more, if you want.
-You can also launch the config wizard later on by typing "config" in the main menu.<br><br>
+MACROSS will check it at each startup.
+(NOTE: this version of MACROSS broke the previous version's checks for web & file server locations, so it's currently limited to loading files from network shares.
+I'll fix this in a later update.)<br><br>
 <br><br><br>

 Once you've entered all the initial configurations and launched MACROSS, you can start testing and modifying:<br>